 To discuss the impact of diffusive re-acceleration on the constraints derived from Galactic synchrotron observations, we fit parameters of a set of benchmark CR propagation models to the AMS-02 \cite{AMS:2023anq} and Voyager-1 \cite{Cummings:2016pdr} data on the B/C flux ratio.
-Our model set includes: \begin{itemize} \item \textbf{DRz4-10 models}: four diffusive re-acceleration models with different $z_\mathrm{h}$ (fixed to 4, 6, 8, 10 kpc, respectively).
+Besides, in calculations of constraints on $f_\mathrm{PBH}$, we also employ an additional diffusive re-acceleration model with the parameters fitted in \cite{Boschini:2020jty}, in which solar modulation is modeled using the \texttt{Helmod} code \cite{Bobik:2011ig, bobik2016forward, Boschini:2017gic, Boschini:2018zdv, Boschini:2019ubh, Boschini:2022jwz}, to complement our simple treatment of force-field approximation.
+Our benchmark models are listed as follows: \begin{itemize} \item \textbf{DRz4-10 models}: four diffusive re-acceleration models with different $z_\mathrm{h}$ (fixed to 4, 6, 8, 10 kpc, respectively).
 As discussed above, the values of $z_\mathrm{h}$ are selected to illustrate the affect of $z_\mathrm{h}$ on the obtained constraints on $f_\mathrm{PBH}$.
 We have four free parameters for CR propagation, which are $D_0$ (normalized at $4\ \mathrm{GV}$), $\eta$, $\delta$, and $V_a$. \item \textbf{DBz4 model}: a diffusion break model with $z_\mathrm{h}$ fixed to 4 kpc.
 We have four free parameters for CR propagation, which are $D_0$ (normalized at $4\ \mathrm{GV}$), $\rho_l$, $\delta_l$ and $\delta$.
+In this model, $V_a$ is fixed to zero. \item \textbf{GH model}: the model was built with analysis framework of \texttt{Galprop + Helmod} (GH), where the two numerical codes \texttt{Galprop} and \texttt{Helmod} are combined together to provide a single framework to calculate CR fluxes at different modulation levels and at both polarities of the solar magnetic field.
+This is achieved by an iterative optimization procedure to tune the parameters in both \texttt{Galprop} and \texttt{Helmod} to best reproduce the dataset of CR proton flux measured by PAMELA, BESS, and AMS-02.
+We adopt the parameters determined in \cite{Boschini:2020jty} which are obtained by a Markov chain Monte Carlo scan of the parameter space to fit the AMS-02 data of light nuclei. \end{itemize}

-In this model, $V_a$ is fixed to zero. \end{itemize} The high-energy spectral hardening around 300 GV has been discovered by several CR measurements \cite{PAMELA:2011mvy, AMS:2018tbl, CALET:2019bmh, DAMPE:2022jgy}.
+Other parameters of the DRz4-10 and DBz4 models are described below.
+The high-energy spectral hardening around 300 GV has been discovered by several CR measurements \cite{PAMELA:2011mvy, AMS:2018tbl, CALET:2019bmh, DAMPE:2022jgy}.
 We model this feature by including the high-energy $\delta$ break in the diffusion coefficient $D_{xx}$ \cite{Vladimirov:2011rn, Genolini:2017dfb}, which is described by